nkquynh98/DRL-Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the this GitHub repository, in the `/DRL-Navigation` folder, and unzip (or decompress) the file.

+3. Follow the steps in the original [DRLND repository](https://github.com/udacity/deep-reinforcement-learning#dependencies)  to download the required dependencies and set up an Anaconda environment with Python = 3.6.
+CAUTION: The python version must be `3.6` to avoid any confliction with the Unity Agent version of `0.4.0`.

 ### Instructions